All Episodes

 Now we know it's unverifiable.

-The dossier's author Christopher Steele doesn't stand by it.
+The dossier's author, Christopher Steele, doesn't stand by it.

 Okay, but you use it anyway.

-It sounds like the Russians weren't trying to help Donald Trump, which has been one of the main points and main conspiracies and main lies from the get-go.
+It doesn't sound like the Russians, if it was Russian disinformation likely from the beginning, it sounds like the Russians weren't trying to help Donald Trump, which has been one of the main points and main conspiracies and main lies from the get-go.

-Oh boy, do we have news coming next week?
+Oh, boy, do we have news coming next week?

-You know, but only because we we are very careful.
+But only because we are very careful.

-I you know, I said this last night on TV.
+I said this last night on TV.

-We we double check, triple check every source.
+We double check, triple check every source.

 We don't want to get a story wrong.